How Much Money Should I Put Down When Buying a Car?

 I’ve witnessed customers finance cars for staggering periods like 84 or 96 months, all without a down payment.
 Their goal?
 Driving off with their dream car, irrespective of the financial ramifications.
 Such stretched terms, like 72 or 96 months, can lead to financial pitfalls.

-If you can’t muster a down payment of at least 15-20% and find yourself needing more than 48 months of financing to make monthly payments feasible, it’s time to reevaluate.
-Perhaps consider a more affordable vehicle, accumulate a heftier down payment, or delay your purchase until you’re financially stable.
+If you can’t make a down payment of at least 15-20% and need more than 48 months to afford the monthly payments, it’s time to think again.
+You might want to look for a cheaper car, save up a larger down payment, or wait to buy until your finances are more secure.

 For illustrative purposes, let’s crunch some numbers.
 Imagine you’re financing a new car you’ve negotiated to $18,000.
 What does the picture look like with no trade-in, zero down payment, a 7% interest rate, and a 6% sales tax rate?
 We’ll skip any minor state-specific fees for this scenario.